rackerlabs/design-system/_component_design/chips.md

 ### Spacing

-Use the following spacing guidelines when you construct chips.
+Use these spacing guidelines when you construct chips.

 {% endcolumn %}